 SportsAid may collect your personal data via any of the following means:

-a) Through the SportsAid online nomination system and / or the TASS portal
+a) Through the SportsAid online nomination system and / or the TASS portal (TASS is a third party)

 b) Through the Backing the Best application process